Trade and Investment

 Nearly nine million U.S. jobs depend on trade and investment with Canada

-- Canada and the United States are the world’s largest trading partners: more than US$690 billion in goods and services were traded in 2015.
+- Canada and the United States are the world’s largest trading partners: nearly US$700 (C$886) billion in goods and services were traded in 2015.

-- The United States is the most important destination for Canadian direct investment abroad, which totalled $448 billion (stock) in the U.S. in 2015.
+- The United States is the most important destination for Canadian direct investment abroad, which totaled US$351 (C$448) billion (stock) in the U.S. in 2015.

-- Nearly 9 million U.S jobs depend on trade and investment with Canada.
+- Nearly 9 million U.S. jobs depend on trade and investment from Canada.

 Canada is the top export destination for 35 states.
 Learn more about your state and Canada.